The following post was written by Ofer Brandes, SVP Strategic Effectiveness at Payoneer, during his tenure as CTO at Viola Ventures (2003-2019).

-Earlier this month we hosted another Viola CTO Forum session, this time on Cybersecurity.
+Earlier this month we hosted a Viola CTO Forum session on Cybersecurity.
 Our guest speakers included Itay Yanovski, Co-Founder of Cyberint, Nadav Aleh, Advanced Security Center at EY, and Udi Yavo, Co-Founder and CTO at enSilo, and they all shared some insightful tips (see below).
 We also discussed the results of a survey completed in advance by CTOs and Heads of R&D from Viola’s portfolio companies, on the security measures taken both by IT departments and product teams.
 Here are some of the insights:

 Startups are doing well but need to do more

 The level of preparation for security challenges increases as companies grow, with bigger startups deploying more security measures and in most cases assigning a dedicated person to be responsible for IT security.
 Bigger startups are also more likely to carry out an annual security audit, have Cyber Insurance in place, and constantly strive for improvement in their level of protection.

 None of the companies surveyed have removed any of their existing security measures or products in the last 12 months.
 If anything, they have actually added more security measures.

 Product security (as opposed to IT security) is typically handled by R&D.